 Everything was pale and blurry and something sharp was poking at his foot.
 The serious pain began in his eyes, though, and spread through his entire head.
 Piercing surges of agony.
 If this was death he was sick of it already.
 If not he'd welcome it with very little negotiation.
 He closed his eyes.
 Something was crawling around inside him.
 It was furry and fat but it had rough edges that scraped the walls of his stomach as it moved.
 Fins maybe.
-He tried to sit up but it burrowed into a place in his stomach he never knew existed, a place that was about fifty percent too small to accommodate the thing.
+He tried to sit up but it burrowed into a place in his stomach he never knew existed, a place about 50 percent too small to accommodate the thing.
 It stopped there for a moment and he took a deep breath.
 When he exhaled it slithered up toward his esophagus.
 It grew.
 Someone drove a nail into his toe and he sat up.
 A long, thunderous belch shot out of him and the cat rocketed off the couch, taking part of Clovis's toe with it and leaving a cloud of white fur floating in the air like a bad joke.

 His stomach felt much better since the eruption, but someone had inflated his head with ice water during the night.
 He heard voices, groans, thumping.
 It was Bunny and Melman.